Dimchikkk/revel/DSL.md

 - **DSL Executor window**: Press **Ctrl+E** to open the interactive executor
 - **Command line**: `./revel --dsl path/to/script.dsl` to run scripts directly on startup

+## AI Assistant Usage

+Open the AI Assistant from the toolbar `AI` toggle.
+The assistant captures the current canvas as DSL, truncating context to the configured byte budget, and issues the prompt to the selected CLI provider.
+Returned scripts are validated with the DSL type checker; if validation fails the assistant retries up to three times while sharing the failure context.
+All successful and failed responses are logged in the SQLite action log with `origin="ai"`.

+Use the gear button inside the dialog to customise provider path overrides, timeouts, context size, and grammar snippet inclusion.
+Leave the CLI path blank to fall back to the default executable name from `config/ai_providers.json`.

 ## Table of Contents

 1. [Grammar Reference](#grammar-reference)